abdulrahman305/GPTFinancial/README.md

 # GPTFinancial

 ## Introduction
-GPTFinancial is a financial management tool designed to help users manage their finances efficiently.
-It provides features such as budgeting, expense tracking, financial reporting, and financial market analysis to help users make informed financial decisions.
+GPTFinancial is a financial market analysis tool designed to help users analyze and get a good outlook of the financial markets.
+It provides features such as financial reporting and financial market analysis to help users make informed financial decisions.

 ## Features
-- Budgeting: Create and manage budgets to track your spending.
-- Expense Tracking: Record and categorize your expenses.
 - Financial Reporting: Generate reports to analyze your financial data.
 - Financial Market Analysis: Analyze and get a good outlook of the financial markets.
 - User-friendly Interface: Easy-to-use interface for managing your finances.